-Overview: Tucked in the Blue Ridge Mountain foothills of southwestern North Carolina, about 90 minutes west of Charlotte, Columbus is nice little town in a growing wine and equestrian region.
+Tucked in the Blue Ridge Mountains of southwestern North Carolina, about 90 minutes west of Charlotte, Columbus is nice little town in a growing wine and equestrian region.
 It started out in the mid-1800s and today is the Polk County seat.

 With a climate conducive to grape growing, the rolling countryside around Columbus is home to five wineries and more than 20 vineyards.
-Weekenders from Charlotte and Asheville come for tours and tasting events, giving Columbus a touristy vibe not always found in small communities.
+Weekenders from Charlotte and Asheville come for tours and tasting events, giving Columbus a slightly touristy vibe.
 The downtown is just four blocks long but lined with red brick buildings that house antique shops, cafes, a brewery and some very good restaurants.
 It is also home to the county courthouse and two parks.
 The farmers' market takes place in Courthouse Square or in a church basement year round.
 Museums include the House of Flags and the historical museum.
 The Tryon International Equestrian Center, packed with all kinds of horse events, is just eight miles down the road.
 Most homes are ranch ramblers nestled in the woods.

 Population: 1,000 (city proper)

 Median Home Price: $400,000

 Climate: Summer temperatures are in the 70s and 80s, and winter temperatures in the 30s and 40s.
 On average, the area receives 54 inches of rain and 4 inches of snow each year.